 6. Time Travel

 Whether it’s a municipal library or your university library, you will be amazed at some of the books available there that are not accessible online.
-Specifically search out the hidden treasures and wisdom contained in the really old books.
+Specifically, look for the hidden treasures and wisdom contained in the really old books.

 7. Be a Chameleon

 Follow one course until success!
-It is easy to get distracted, to throw in the towel, or to become interested in the next great thing and ditch what you initially set out to do.
+It’s easy to get distracted, to throw in the towel, or to become interested in the next great thing and ditch what you initially set out to do.

 The mind has great difficulty distinguishing between what is real and what is imagined.
 That is why athletes practice mentally seeing their success before attempting the real thing.

 10. Find a Mentor

-Finding out what NOT to do from the expert will fast-track your learning of a new skill.
+Finding out what NOT to do from the expert will fast-track your learning when you want to learn new skills.
 It is a huge win to have them personally walk you through what needs to be done.
 Reach out and send an email to them.

-11. Sleep On It
+11. Sleep on It

-Practice your new skill within 4 hours of going to sleep.
-Josh Kaufman is a noted rapid learning expert and tells us that any practice done within this time frame causes your brain to embed the learning more rapidly into its neural pathways.
-Your memory and motor-mechanics needed are ingrained at a quicker level.
+Josh Kaufman, author of The Personal MBA, is a noted rapid learning expert.
+He says that any practice done within this time frame causes your brain to embed the learning more rapidly into its neural pathways.
+Your memory and motor-mechanics are ingrained at a quicker level.

 His reasoning is that everyone will hit a wall early on in the rapid learning stage and that “pre-committing” to 20 hours is a sure-fire way to push through that wall and acquire your new skill.

-13. Learn By Doing
+13. Learn by Doing

-It is easy to get caught up in reading and gathering information on how to do something and never actually get around to doing it.
+It’s easy to get caught up in reading and gathering information on how to learn new skills and never actually get around to doing those skills.
 The best way to learn is to do.

-14. Short Sprints
+14. Complete Short Sprints

 15. Ditch the Distractions

 Make sure the environment you are in is perfect for your rapid-learning progress.
 That means ditching any social media, and the temptation to check any email.
 As the saying goes, “Out of sight, out of mind.”

 Many students will swear by the increased focus that nootropics will provide, particularly as they get set for some serious cramming.
 Natural herbal nootropics have been used for thousands of years in Ayurvedic traditions to improve the mind and learning.

-Featured photo credit: seriousbri via flickr.com
+Featured photo credit: Elijah M. Henderson via unsplash.com